Wagfm/react-tenzies/README.md

-  # React App ⚛️
+  # React App - Tenzies ⚛️

-  This is a basic react app project, which can be used as a starting point for creating new applications.
-It uses webpack as bundler and the babel javascript transpiler.
+  This is a Tenzies minigame implementation, using React.